igor-pcholkin/DataAnonymization/README.md

 `export JAVA_HOME=~/.jdks/corretto-19.0.2`

-The application can be built using `mvn install` command run in the project folder.
+The application can be built using `mvnw package` command run in the project folder.
-If maven is not installed it should be done, e.g. in Linux, using the following command:

-`sudo apt install maven`

 It will build zip packages for windows and linux and place it into `target` folder.
 After unpacking one of the packages you should be able to run the `dp.sh` script with arguments as shown below.